carlospolop/Monitor-Backdoor-Composer-DAGs/README.md

 **REMEMBER TO UPDATE THE REVERSE SHELL ADDRESS INSIDE `reverse_shell.py` BEFORE EXECUTING IT**.

-This PoC has a failure and it's that it only detects when a new DAG is created and not when an already existing one is updated.

 ```bash
 # Installation
 python3 -m pip install -r requirements.txt